 Crusted chicken romano is perfect for a casual dinner party or your average Wednesday night.
 It's super easy, but it'll seem like you put a lot of effort into it.
 Looking for other easy (but impressive) dinner recipes that the whole family will love?
-Try our chicken and orzo with tomatoes and burrata or creamy pesto fettuccine with summer vegetables.
+Try our creamy pesto fettuccine with summer vegetables.

 - Chicken breast- big fat ones work the best.

 - Panko breadcrumbs- I like panko better than traditional breadcrumbs because it provides a bit more crunch.

 - Romano cheese- we buy fresh Romano cheese because it's SO.
 DANG.
 GOOD.
 It has a lovely nutty flavor, a lot like Parmesan.
 If you can't find fresh Romano cheese, you can substitute shredded, or you can substitute Parmesan cheese.
 Trader Joe's, Lidl, and Whole Foods all have great fresh Romano cheese, though.

 - Marinara sauce

 - Fresh mozzarella- we buy pre-sliced logs of fresh mozzarella at Trader Joe's.

 - Other ingredients: eggs, cooking oil, salt, Italian seasoning, and ground cayenne